-Afi Backup provides Public API which can be utilised to manage manage and monitor Afi accounts in an automated way.
+Afi Backup provides Public API that can be utilised to manage and monitor Afi accounts in an automated way.
 Typical use-cases for Afi Public API include automated resource archiving as well as backup and account status monitoring.

-To grant and manage the access to the Public API, Afi uses a concept of the App.
+To grant and manage the access to the Public API, Afi uses a concept of an App.
 Each App is associated with a set of permissions that define the actions which can be performed on behalf of the application via Public API and API keys which are used for authentication when accessing the Public API.
-This article discusses application creation and management matters, the API reference and how-to guides for the popular use-cases can be found at https://afi-api.readme.io/.
+This article discusses application creation and management matters, the API reference and how-to guides for the popular use-cases can be found at API Documentation.